suvrotica/SuvroTuitionBlog/src/lib/posts/LoveLullaby.md

 Yes, I want to but I can't sing my songs,<br>
 The piano is out of tune or I can't play the guitar.<br>

-<br>The guitar is neglected really, like hurt feelings,<br>
+<br>The guitar neglected, hurt feelings,<br>
-Secrets deep in the strummed chords coy.<br>
+Secrets in the strummed chords I try to toy.<br>
 Humming miseries suspect advancing age,<br>
-In a decrepit, hollow, shallow, joyless city of joy.<br>
+In my childhood's oxymoron—a city of joy.<br>

 <br>Too many faces, too many masks,<br>
 The shape of people's hearts like dildo.<br>